 Today the largest industrial uses for tellurium are in metallurgy, specifically to improve the properties of iron, copper, and lead.
 Its use is growing rapidly in the production of cadmium-telluride solar panels, some of the most efficient ever produced.
 It is also used in solid-state x-ray detectors, computer chips, optical and blu-ray discs, infrared detectors, telecommunication fiber, as a colorant in glass and ceramics, and in the vulcanization of rubber.
 The U.S. Dept. of Energy predicts a shortage of tellurium by 2025.

 Inscribed on our bars are the chemical symbol (Te), purity (99.97%), weight (one kilogram), and a serial number (this number is unique and will vary), and our dual logos.
 The reverse is blank.
 These bars are lightly polished, but the underlying crystallization pattern is still visible and may have superficial fissuring or light surface cracking.
-There can be small edge dings/chips and other small imperfections and discolorations which do not detract from the inherent value of this rare industrial metal.
+We've recently added the option of multi-kilogram tellurium bars with at least 99.9% purity which are not inscribed but will also come with an assay certificate.
+There can be small edge dings/chips, surface oxidation, and other small imperfections and discolorations on all of our tellurium bars which do not detract from the inherent value of this rare industrial metal.
 These will oxidize over time so we advise to store them in a cool, dry place to slow down the oxidation process.
 As always, weight and purity are guaranteed by Rare World Metals Mint.
 Tellurium in the solid form we supply is considered safe though can be toxic if ingested or if powderized or incinerated forms are inhaled.
 Those with such toxic tellurium exposures often emit a characteristic garlic odor, called tellurium breath, and an equally offensive body odor.
 It is also known to be teratogenic (keep away from those who are pregnant or potentially pregnant).
 It's fine turnings and powders can ignite in air and incineration can cause toxic fumes.
-Please keep this ingot intact and in a safe place.
+Please keep these bars intact and in a safe place.
 Do not ingest, burn or inhale.
-Keep it away from children.
+Keep away from children.
 And, lastly, don't get tellurium breath or your wife and children will keep away from you too, perhaps forever!